hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 However?
 Were have you learned making arancini?

 [20:11:29](#173135588970lzngK:gitter.im) <gurzgri>:
-Reading the docs í ½í¸œ
+Reading the docs ğŸ˜œ

 [20:12:24](#173135594471ZYefh:gitter.im) <gurzgri>:
-* Learned by reading the docs í ½í¸œ
+* Learned by reading the docs ğŸ˜œ

 ## 15-Nov-2024